 Savannah is a tiny town located in the state of New York.
 With a population of 487 people and just one neighborhood, Savannah is the 887th largest community in New York.
-Much of the housing stock in Savannah was built prior to World War II, making it one of the older and more historic towns in the country.
+Savannah has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Savannah is generally considered to be a blue-collar town.
-53.85% of the Savannah workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Savannah, you'll notice that it is more blue-collar than most other communities in America.
+53.85% of Savannah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Savannah is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Savannah who work in teaching (14.10%), farm management occupations (12.18%), and office and administrative support (10.90%).

 The per capita income in Savannah in 2022 was $29,280, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,120 for a family of four.
 However, Savannah contains both very wealthy and poor people as well.